htcfreek/SimpleLapsGui/README.md

 ## Download and Usage

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
+   - 'SimpleLapsGui_v<Version>_Exe.zip' Exe wrapper version.
+(False-positive virus alerts are possible.)
+   - 'SimpleLapsGui_v<Version>_PowerShell.zip' PowerShell script only version.
 2. Extract the downloaded archive to your preferred place.
-3. Run the tool using the executable file.
+3. Run the tool using the executable or the PowerShell file.

 ### System requirements
 - PowerShell 5.1
 - Windows LAPS PowerShell module
 - Optional for changing the timestamp of Microsoft LAPS (legacy) passwords:
   - Microsoft LAPS PowerShell module (AdmPwd module)

+### Permissions
+The user who uses the tool needs the following permissions:
+- Read LAPS password attribute(s).
+- Decrypt the Windows LAPS passowrd.
+- [Optional:] Change expiration time attribute.

+**Warning:** As always when granting permissions be careful whom your grant them.
+You should only grant the permissions to the people who need it (e.g. use Administration Tiering).

+For more information please read the docs on learn.microsoft.com!

 ### Limitations
 - Requires an Active Directory joined machine to work properly.